Iran–Russia relations: Trade

 Russia and Iran also share a common interest in limiting the political influence of the United States in Central Asia.
 This common interest has led the Shanghai Cooperation Organisation (SCO) to extend to Iran as observer status in 2005, and offer full membership in 2006.
 The Iranians attained full membership status on 17 September 2021.
 Moscow and Beijing supported Tehran's successful bid for full membership in the SCO.

 Iran and Russia have co-founded the Gas Exporting Countries Forum along with Qatar.

 In addition to their trade and cooperation in hydrocarbons, Iran and Russia have also expanded trade ties in many non-energy sectors of the economy, including a large agriculture agreement in January 2009 and a telecommunications contract in December 2008.
 In July 2010, Iran and Russia signed an agreement to increase their cooperation in developing their energy sectors.
 Features of the agreement include the establishment of a joint oil exchange, which with a combined production of up to 15 million barrels of oil per day has the potential to become a leading market globally.
 Gazprom and Lukoil have become increasingly involved in the development of Iranian oil and gas projects.

 In 2005, Russia was the seventh largest trading partner of Iran, with 5.33% of all exports to Iran originating from Russia.
 Trade relations between the two increased from US$1 billion in 2005 to $3.7 billion in 2008.
 Motor vehicles, fruits, vegetables, glass, textiles, plastics, chemicals, hand-woven carpet, stone and plaster products were among the main Iranian non-oil goods exported to Russia.

 In 2014, relations between Russia and Iran increased as both countries are under U.S. sanctions and were seeking new trade partners.
 The two countries signed a historic US$20 billion oil for goods deal in August 2014.

 In 2021, trade between the nations rose 81% to a record $3.3 billion.

-President Ebrahim Raisi, who was elected in 2021, seemed to prioritize trade with Russia.
+Former Iranian president Ebrahim Raisi, who was elected in 2021, seemed to prioritize trade with Russia.
 In early 2022, Ebrahim Raisi traveled to Russia at the invitation of his Russian counterpart.
 He handed over Iran's proposed draft for a 20-year cooperation agreement between Iran and Russia during his trip.

 With the invasion of Ukraine in February 2022 by Russia, the U.S. and other nations have imposed sanctions on Russia.
 In the opinion of at least one Western writer, in order to evade sanctions, Iran and Russia could be working together to create a "clandestine banking and finance system to handle tens of billions of dollars in annual trade banned under U.S. led sanctions."

 On 20 March 2022 it was reported that Iran, in the person of Agriculture Minister Javad Sadatinejad, had signed a deal in Moscow with Russia to import 20 million tons of basic goods including vegetable oil, wheat, barley and corn.
+The available trade data shows a balance of trade in favor of Russia, but does not include military gear totals.